newchea/my-wordpress-project--index.html/README.md

 ## 💬 Feedback & Contributions

 Got suggestions or want to connect?
-Open an issue or send a message through GitHub!
+Feel free to open an issue or send me a message on GitHub!